-As offshore wind farm projects have been attracting more attention from market participants, including major strategic international investors, the government published a draft Act on the Promotion of Generation of Electricity in Offshore Wind Farms.
+As offshore wind farm projects have been attracting more attention from market participants, including major strategic international investors, in 2020 the government was working on the Act on the Promotion of Generation of Electricity in Offshore Wind Farms which was finally adopted by the Sejm (lower house of parliament) in December 2020 and entered into force in February 2021.
 The main aim of this Act is to set the rules for a subsidy scheme to support the generation of electricity from offshore wind farms.
-According to the draft Act, offshore wind farms will be entitled to obtain the right to settle the negative balance resulting from the difference between a fixed price and the average market price (quasi CfD).
-The right to settle the negative balance may be awarded by way of a individual decision of the President of the ERA, in which case the fixed price will be set either in a regulation of the minister (specifically for the most advanced offshore projects) or through competitive auction in which the fixed price will be indicated in the auction bid.
-The subsidy will be paid out for 25 years from the first electricity being generated.
+According to the Act, offshore wind farms will be entitled to obtain the right to settle the negative balance resulting from the difference between a fixed price and the average market price (quasi CfD).
+The right to settle the negative balance may be awarded by way of an individual decision of the President of the ERA - specifically for the most advanced offshore projects.
+A regulation of the Minister of Climate set the maximum price for these at 319.6PLN/MWh.
+According to the final version of the Act, the total installed capacity of offshore wind farms that may receive support under this decision was set at 5.9GW.
+The deadlines for the applications and the President of the ERA's decisions were set for 31 March 2021 and 30 June 2021 respectively.